 Comparator selection was informed by stakeholders and clinical experts and was based on the next best available therapy as well as the availability of evidence from patients with similar characteristics (e.g. demographics, disease severity, etc.) as the patients in each CAR-T trial.
-The comparator for each population is detailed below.
+The comparators are detailed below.

-- Population 1: B-ALL - Two cycles of clofarabine 52mg/m2 intravenously for five consecutive days, every two to six weeks19 - Population 2: B-cell lymphoma - Chemotherapies (from SCHOLAR-1)21 for the treatment of DLBCL; the regimen used for cost was R-DHAP
+- B-ALL - Two cycles of clofarabine 52 mg/m2 intravenously for five consecutive days, every two to six weeks20 - B-cell lymphoma - Chemotherapies (from SCHOLAR-1)17 for the treatment of DLBCL; the regimen used for cost was R-DHAP

-Appendix Table D2 provides details of the regimen used for each of the treatments occurring in population 1 and population 2.
+Appendix Table D2 provides additional details on the regimens used for each treatment occurring in each modeled cohort.